eegsynth/eegsynth-bela/README.md

 ## How to connect the Bela to the internet

 To use git and GitHub in combination with your Bela you have to get it connected to the internet.
-Connecting it to yout local computer as 192.168.6.2 is not sufficient.
+Connecting it to your local computer as 192.168.6.2 is not sufficient.
 If you have a wired ethernet cable, you can just plug it in and reboot with

     ssh root@bela
     reboot now